KojoBailey/binary-cpp-library/README.md

 # [binary++](https://github.com/KojoBailey/binary-cpp-library)

+> [!WARNING]
+> This library is currently in development, and as such, features listed in the documentation may be incomplete or yet to be implemented.
+However, outdated documentation will be avoided \:)

 This library for **C++23** assists reading from and writing to **binary data**, making use of my own experience as a reverse engineer.

 It aims to: